All Episodes

 Don't even see it.

-I'm gonna give you an example of something Russia was going on in this country right now, and I'm gonna hang up the phone, okay?
+I'm going to give you an example of some Russia, what's going on in this country right now, and I'm going to hang up the phone, okay?

-But what the problem is they don't got away of saving souls.
+But the problem is, they don't got away from saving souls.

 Only thing they worry about now is politics.